GATES-Lab/GATES_LPDM_emulator/README.md

   - y_wind
   - wind_angle
   - wind_speed
-- Not time dependent (all loaded under others parameter except topography)
+- Static
+  - topog
-  - topography
+  - landcover
   - sin_lat_coords/sin_lon_coords/cos_lat_coords/cos_lon_coords - sin and cos of coordinates.
 This is to encode cyclical variables when using a sphere (ie the whole world), but probably is not as useful when only using a reduced domain
   - lat_coords/lon_coords - coordinates at each node
   - distance_centre - Euclidean distance from the release point, calculated with x/y coords rather than actual distance - this is to speed up calculation, as the lat/lon frame of reference (and therefore distances) changes only slightly for each footprint